Europe's troop withdrawal leaves Mali in limbo | DW | 17.02.2022

 France has become increasingly unpopular in its former colonies.
 In December 2021, a convoy of French troops heading to Mali was repeatedly blockaded by protesters as it crossed Burkina Faso and Niger.

 In the past, France maintained close contact with authoritarian leaders and elites.
-This history has fueled people's fears that current leaders could cosy up to the French military to stay in power.
+This history has fueled people's fears that current leaders could cozy up to the French military to stay in power.

 Accepting the French troops is "a risk for Niger's stability and its survival at a time when we are witnessing a return of the military to power in West Africa generally," Tchangari said.